The William J. Slocum Award is one of MLB’s most prestigious honors

-In 1995 the writers chose Vin Scully for the honor.
-Three months later the redhead started his 45th year as Dodger announcer.
+In 1992 the writers chose Mel Allen for the honor.
+Three years later Vin Scully received it.
+That same season the redhead started his 45th year as Dodger announcer.
 He remained behind the mic at Chavez Ravine another 22 seasons, retiring in 2016 after a record 67 years in the booth.

 As Executive Secretary of the BBWAA from 1967-1994 Jack Lang was tasked with calling every player the writers elected to the Hall.
 Known as “the good news man”, Lang himself received the Slocum Award early in the new millennium.

 The New York Baseball Writers selected Cooperstown men Frank Robinson, Joe Torre, and Greg Maddux for the honor in ’07, ’08, and ’09 to close the decade.